Mircea-MMXXI/azapy/predocs/RiskBased_intro.md

 The solid blue squares are the portfolios where the entire capital is allocated to a single component.
 They are labeled by the market symbol of this portfolio component.
+For short, we call them *single asset portfolios*.

-Among the *inefficient portfolios* there is a remarkable portfolio.
-That is the portfolio with equal weights.
-All weights are equal to $1/N$ where $N$ is the number of portfolio components.
+Among the *inefficient portfolios* there is a remarkable one.
+That is the equal weighted portfolio.
+As the name suggested, all weights are equal to $1/N$, where $N$ is the number of portfolio components.
 Hence, its name $1/N$*-portfolio* or *inverse-N portfolio*.
-In our plot this portfolio is represented by a green X with label $1/N$.
+In our plot this portfolio is represented by a green
+<font color="green">x</font> with label $1/N$.

-On the *efficient frontier* there is its correspondent.
-In our plot it is a green X with label *InvNrisk*.
+On the *efficient frontier*, we have its correspondent.
+In our plot it is depicted by a green <font color="green">x</font> with label *InvNrisk*.
 This is the efficient portfolio that has the same risk as the equal weighted portfolio.
 In-sample both portfolios have the same risk while the expected rate of returns is larger for *InvNrisk*  than for *inverse-N* portfolio.
-However, out-of-sample, especially for short period of observations, equal weighted may outperform *InvNrisk* portfolio.
+However, out-of-sample, especially for a short period of observations, equal weighted may outperform *InvNrisk* portfolio.

 Another way to visualize the portfolio frontiers is presented in the following